zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-If we take divergence of Equation 2.17.3, combine the result with Equation 2.17.4, and use the fact that [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, we obtain the [continuity equation](https://en.wikipedia.org/wiki/Continuity_equation) that expresses the [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation):
+An interesting consequence of the time-harmonic assumption is the reduction in the number of independent Maxwell's equations from 4 to 2.
+Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, the divergence of Equations 2.17.1 and 2.17.3 (on the left) is mathematically identical to Equations 2.17.2 and 2.17.4 (on the right), respectively.

+Using this method, we can also obtain the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation):

 $$ \tag{2.18}
 	\nabla \cdot \bm{J\_f}(\bm{r}) = - i \omega \rho\_f(\bm{r}).